Sting of Death: Release

 In the US, the double bill of Death Curse of Tartu and Sting of Death "played nationwide in 1967 and did fairly well," according to "actor/stuntman/amateur makeup artist Doug Hobart."
 For release in the UK, Sting of Death was granted an X-certificate by the BBFC on June 10, 1968.
 The UK version of the film was cut to a running time of 78 minutes 13 seconds, although details of the exact nature of the cuts are not available.
 The X-cert meant the film could only be shown to persons age 16 or older.
 The film was distributed in the US by Thunderbird International Pictures to help fulfill an annual need for inexpensive horror double features which were timed to coincide with April 15, the traditional season opening of drive-ins in the northern part of the country.
-UK distribution was handled by Borden Films.
+UK distribution was handled by Border Films.

 Home media

 Sting of Death was released for home viewing in 2001 as a VHS single film and on DVD as a double feature with Death Curse of Tartu.
 Both were distributed by Something Weird Video.

 A new restoration of the movie by Arrow Films premiered at the Fantasia Film Festival in Montréal, Quebec, Canada, which ran 20 August through 2 September 2020.

 The restored Sting of Death is to be included as part of the Blu-ray boxed set He Came from the Swamp: The William Grefé Collection, released on 23 November 2020.
 The other films in the set are Death Curse of Tartu, The Hooked Generation (1968), The Psychedelic Priest (1971), The Naked Zoo (1971), Mako: The Jaws of Death (1976), Whiskey Mountain (1978), and They Came from the Swamp, an updated version of the 2009 documentary about Grefé and his movies.

+Sting of Death is currently on Tubi.